Call now: 252-767-6166

 As we noted, enabling your read-ahead cache will greatly improve the I/O throughput for scan operations.
 In a normal database you should look for "db file scattered reads", and see if the latency is less than "db file sequential reads", which happen on single block fetch operations:

-Using WISE to find disk I/O latency
+Using Ion to find disk I/O latency

 In sum, a transaction that does not require adjacent data block will not benefit from a read-ahead cache, while transactions that perform index range scans or full-table scans will benefit the most from a read-ahead cache.